-During the fiscal year, the Company released monthly NAV updates.
-In addition, the Company's monthly factsheets and, interim and annual financial statements provide shareholders and other stakeholders with more detail on the portfolio as well as an update on the performance of the Company.
-Subsequent to year end, the Company elected to change its reporting frequency from monthly reporting to quarterly reporting and will only publish a NAV and report to shareholders on a quarterly basis.
-The reduction in frequency of reporting is expected to reduce administrative expenses.
+During the fiscal year, the Company released quarterly NAV updates.
+In addition, the Company's quarterly reports and, interim and annual financial statements provide shareholders and other stakeholders with more detail on the portfolio as well as an update on the performance of the Company.
 The Company maintains a website (www.jpelonline.com) which contains comprehensive information on the Company.